 The Non Fiscal Side of Estate Planning

-Passing Along Your Wealth: The Emotional, Non-Financial Complexities of Estate Planning
+Passing Along Your Wealth: Helping Families Understand the Importance of The Emotional, Non-Financial Aspects of Estate Planning

 Estate planning is both a practical and emotional process.
 The idea of giving our money away can make us feel uneasy.
 It evokes various feelings and highlights our relationship with money, our children and ourselves.
 Nonetheless, in today’s world, the complexities of estate planning require the consideration of many different aspects, such as how to divide up assets between children, give away control, minimize tax liabilities, set up trusts, etc. During this process, the emotional aspects – or the “soft issues” – of estate planning are often pushed aside or overlooked.